|

 connect the RCA A/V cables (yellow, red and white) from the digital cable box to

 the A/V inputs on the transmitter.
-This will send whatever channel the
+This will send the channel the

-digital cable box is tuned to wirelessly to the receiver connected to your
+digital cable box is tuned to wirelessly to our receiver connected to your

 cable box's remote control to change channels on the digital cable box while